One of my students recently reached out to me with the following problem.

 The other problem with “I don’t want a relationship right now” is that is usually isn’t true.
-After all, if you met The Girl of Your Dreams, would you not be open to a relationship?
+After all, if you met someone you really liked, would you not be open to a relationship?
 Most guys would say yes.

 So what do you say when you don’t want a relationship?